Topic list

 "

-is optional unless it contains either "
+is optional unless it contains either"

-- escape double-quotes by doubling them
+, then it’s mandatory - escape double-quotes by doubling them

 ""